-Mark Frissora (1) President and Chief Executive Officer Eric Hession Executive Vice President and Chief Financial Officer Thomas Jenkin Global President of Destination Markets Robert Morse (2) President of Hospitality Timothy Donovan Executive Vice President, General Counsel, and Chief Legal, Risk and Security Officer Les Ottolenghi Executive Vice President and Chief Information Officer Robert Morse (2) Timothy Donovan President of Hospitality Executive Vice President, General Counsel, and Chief Legal, Risk and Security Officer
+Mark Frissora (1) President and Chief Executive Officer Eric Hession Executive Vice President and Chief Financial Officer Thomas Jenkin Global President of Destination Markets Robert Morse (2) President of Hospitality Timothy Donovan (3) Executive Vice President, General Counsel, and Chief Legal, Risk and Security Officer Les Ottolenghi Executive Vice President and Chief Information Officer

-- (1) The Company and Mr. Frissora entered into a separation agreement, dated November 1, 2018 and amended on December 21, 2018, as discussed in greater detail in "Discussion of the Summary Compensation Table," pursuant to which Mr. Frissora's employment terminated effective as of April 30, 2019. - 2) The Company and Mr. Morse entered into a separation agreement, effective November 26, 2018, as discussed in greater detail in "Discussion of the Summary Compensation Table."
+- (1) The Company and Mr. Frissora entered into a separation agreement, dated November 1, 2018 and amended on December 21, 2018, as discussed in greater detail in "-Discussion of the Summary Compensation Table," pursuant to which Mr. Frissora's employment terminated effective as of April 30, 2019. - (2) The Company and Mr. Morse entered into a separation agreement, effective November 26, 2018, as discussed in greater detail in "-Discussion of the Summary Compensation Table-Other Named Executive Officers." - (3) Mr. Donovan notified the Company on May 7, 2019 that he has resigned his positions effective as of June 6, 2019.
+See "-Discussion of the Summary Compensation Table-Other Named Executive Officers."